Men’s Behaviour Change Program

 - a greater sense of isolation

-- less support being available from loved ones
+- less able to seek support from loved ones

 - health issues due to carrying chronic tension in the body